 The eclectic nature of Costa Rica geography is renowned worldwide.
 The tiny country covers roughly 51,000 square kilometers and boasts over 1200km of coastline on two oceans.
 Snugly tucked between Nicaragua and Panama, Costa Rica boasts eight separate ecological zones and over 500,000 species of wildlife; no mean feat for a country smaller than West Virginia.

-The Republic of Costa Rica is divided roughly down the middle by an impressive mountain range which culminates in Cerro Chirripo at 3810m.
-The Atlantic side of the mountains is much wetter and slightly colder than its Pacific counterpart and is the home of lush tropical rainforests.
+The Republic of Costa Rica is divided roughly down the middle by an impressive mountain range which culminates in Cerro Chirripo at 3,810 meters.
+The Atlantic side of the mountains is much wetter and slightly colder than its Pacific counterpart and is the home of lush tropical rain forests.
 The country is occasionally beset by earthquakes and Atlantic hurricanes and often experiences lowland flooding on the East coast during the onset of the rainy season.